 Our intent is to produce an ambitious, connected curriculum accessible to all pupils in school right through from EYFS to the end of Y6.
 Our curriculum will not only cover all the content of the National Curriculum, but also provide advice and exemplification for teachers and parents.
-Please see our latest calculation policy which exemplifies the use of practical resources for children.
+Please see our latest calculation approach which exemplifies the use of practical resources for children.

 As a school we want pupils to become fluent in the fundamentals of mathematics, to be able to reason and to solve problems.
 Our curriculum embraces these National Curriculum aims, and provides guidance to help pupils to: